shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 	}
 }
 ```
-The above code should work as expected.
+Now the above code should work as expected.

 **Multi-line strings and string interpolations.**

-Writing multiline strings is not straightforward.
-We need to use `\n` ( for newline ) whenever we need a line break.
+Writing multiline strings is not so straightforward.
+The `\n` ( for newline ) have to be added where ever a line break is needed.

 ```javascript
 var myString = 'Lorem ipsum \ndolor sit amet,\n\n\n consectetur adipisicing\n elit.';
 ```
-The above code lacks readability.
 ES6 introduces **template strings** for creating multiline strings.
 In ES6, we can write the above example like this:

 ```javascript
 	var myString = `Lorem ipsum
     				dolor sit amet,